-Serious or catastrophic injuries result from many different incidents: car wrecks, collisions with commercial vehicles and trucks, medical procedure mistakes, falls, unsafe property conditions, and defective products, among others.
+These serious and catastrophic injuries are caused by the following: car wrecks, collisions with commercial trucks and vehicles, medical errors, falls, unsafe property conditions, and defective products, among others.

-If you or a loved one has been seriously injured, it is important to contact our Denver personal injury attorneys for a free consultation right away so you can learn your legal options.
-You will always speak directly with a partner who will immediately begin working on a plan to safeguard your future and the future of your family.
+If you or a loved one has been seriously injured, contact our Denver office for a free consultation right away.
+You can always speak directly with a Partner who will immediately begin working on a plan to safeguard your future and the future of your family.

 What is negligence?

-In Colorado, “compensation” means the dollar amount paid to an injured person by the negligent party who is responsible for the injury.
-It is designed to attempt to make the inured party whole again, but despite the common understanding of compensation, there are very specific qualifications and categories.
+In Colorado, “compensation” means the dollar amount paid to an injured person by the negligent party responsible for the injury.
+Despite this common understanding of compensation, there are very specific categories allowed by law:

 - Lost Income and Lost Earning Capacity